mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 ### Why preemption mode

 On-demand instances provide full control over the instance lifecycle.
 You decide when to launch, stop, hibernate, start, reboot, or terminate it.
-With Spot instances you request capacity from specific availabile zones, though it is
+With Spot instances you request capacity from specific available zones, though it is
 susceptible to spot capacity availability.
 This is a good choice if you can be flexible about when your applications run and if your applications can be interrupted.